multani7871/employee-led-SPVs/how_to_source_employees.md.md

 					 - Email sending
 						 - Sendgrid
 			 - LinkedIn
-				 - Connect requests
+				 - Connection requests
 					 - Employees will generally accept connection requests but they often don't respond when I send a message after the connection request.
 				 - Inmails
 					 - The response rate is usually around 10%.
 Some of those responses convert to meetings.
-Inmails can get expensive since LinkedIn requires a premium plan to send
+Inmails can get expensive since LinkedIn requires a premium plan to send then in a meaningful quantity and to also buy more once I hit the send limit.
+It's also difficult to impossible to get metrics on Inmails like open rates, cohort metrics, etc.
 				 - Posts that mention employees at a specific company
 					 - I have tried two iterations of this so far.
 In the first iteration, I also tag the CEO but I realized this doesn't make sense since the CEO only needs to be involved in the conversation once an employee is willing to lead an SPV.
 In the second iteration, I tag employees and see who views my profile.
 From there, I message the employee.
 This is operationally taxing since I or a virtual assistant has to manually find and tag each employee in the post.
 			 - Twitter